University of Alaska Anchorage: History

 In 1954, the Anchorage Community College (ACC) was founded and began offering evening classes to 414 students at Elmendorf Air Force Base.
 In 1962, the ACC, and other community colleges around the state were incorporated into the University of Alaska statewide system.
 Five years later, ACC began offering both day and evening classes at the main campus' current location in the University-Medical district.
 ACC provided academic study for associate degrees and the first two years of work toward baccalaureate degrees.

 In the late 1960s, strong interest in establishing a four-year university in Anchorage brought about the birth of the University of Alaska, Anchorage Senior College (ASC).
 While ACC administered the lower division college, ASC administered upper division and graduate programs leading to baccalaureate and master's degrees, as well as continuing education for professional programs.
 In 1971, the first commencement was held at West Anchorage High School, where 265 master's, baccalaureate and associate degrees were awarded.
 ASC moved to the Consortium Library Building in 1973.
 The following year, when the first classroom and office facility was completed, daytime courses were offered for the first time.
 In 1977, ASC became a four-year university and was renamed the University of Alaska, Anchorage (UA,A).
 Ten years later, ACC and UA,A merged to become what is now known as the University of Alaska Anchorage (UAA).

 Since 1987, the university has continued to grow and expand.
 More than 200 programs, ranging from certificate programs to associate, baccalaureate, master's, and doctoral degrees, are offered at campuses in Anchorage and community campuses and extension centers throughout Southcentral Alaska.

 The University of Alaska Anchorage is an open-access university with roughly 17,000 students.
 In addition to thousands of students from across the state, the university retains a large commuter population from in and around Anchorage, many of whom are non-traditional or returning students.
-Nearly ten percent of the student population is from outside of Alaska or the United States.
+In 2020, 201 international students attended the university.
 UAA also has the largest population of student veterans in the state.